build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 >
 > Items quickly reaching done is measured by “cycle time”, the amount of time it takes from starting an item coming into the workflow, until it reaches done.

 ![workflow without WIP limits](images/figure3.png "Figure 3.
 A workflow without WIP limits")

 Figure 3 shows an example of a workflow without WIP limits.
 The team is busily working on Development (such as design and coding) of many items.
 Everyone is busy and working hard.
 But look at the flow.
 Are items getting done continuously or are they just accumulating under *Develop*?
-Are items getting done quickly, or do they linger in the Develop state?
 It reminds me of something like Figure 4.

 ![when you do not have WIP limits](images/figure4.png "Figure 4.
 What happens when you do not have WIP limits")